 Inspire your students - show them a video

-We'll have an Hour of Code video by CSEdWeek.
-For now, check out these videos, featuring Bill Gates, Mark Zuckerberg, Black Eyed Peas founder will.i.am and NBA star Chris Bosh talking about the importance of programming.
+Check out these inspirational videos, featuring Bill Gates, Mark Zuckerberg, Black Eyed Peas founder will.i.am and NBA star Chris Bosh talking about the importance of programming.
 (There are 1 minute, 5 minute, and 9 minute versions)

 Get your students excited - give them a short intro

 Most kids don’t know what computer science is.
 Here are some ideas: